| Contribution to headline earnings | 30 June 2025 R million |

 (Wispeco)

-Profile: Wispeco’s main business is the manufacturing and distribution of extruded aluminium profiles used mainly in the building, engineering and durable goods sectors.
+Profile: Wispeco’s main business is the manufacturing and distribution of extruded aluminium profiles used predominantly in the building, engineering and durable goods sectors.

 Corporate information